 - Physical address with mail handling and forwarding

-Regus isn’t just a virtual office space company, they’re also an actual office space company.
+Regus isn’t just a virtual office space company, it’s also an actual office space company.
 So if you’re looking for a provider that prioritizes physical locations, Regus is a good bet.
-They have over 1,000 offices in the US, and 2,000 more across 150 other countries.
+It has over 1,000 offices in the US, and 2,000 more across 150 other countries.

-In addition to virtual office services, Regus offers an office membership (starting at $207/month) and a co-working membership (starting at $93/month).
+In addition to virtual office services, Regus offers an office membership (starting at $207 per month) and a co-working membership (starting at $93 per month).
 Both memberships have 5-day, 10-day, and unlimited-day office access options.

-Regus also has rooms available for rent (starting at $19/hour) for everything from interviews to training sessions to board meetings to full-on events.
+Regus also has rooms available for rent (starting at $19 per hour) for everything from interviews to training sessions to board meetings to full-on events.

 For virtual office services, Regus has three packages.
-Their basic package (starting at $37/month) has a physical address with mail handling and forwarding.
-Mid-level (from $150/month) adds on access to their business lounge and a local phone number with receptionist answering services.
+The basic package (starting at $37 per month) has a physical address with mail handling and forwarding.
+Mid-level (from $150 per month) adds access to the business lounge and a local phone number with receptionist answering services.

-Top-end (from $207/month, basically their physical office membership) adds daily use of a meeting room and 5 days access to an office or desk space.
+Top-end (from $207 per month, basically their physical office membership) adds daily use of a meeting room and 5 days of access to an office or desk space.
 Note that these prices are based on a 24-month contract, and will vary from location to location.